Version 2.1 (July 2013)

 8.1 General

-8.1.1 Executive and technical advisory groups, and the membership committee, are assembled from the membership, and they represent the membership.
+8.1.1 The Steering Committee, Technical Advisory Group and the Membership Committee are assembled from the membership, and they represent the membership.
 They assist REN-ISAC staff in navigating policy issues, refining and developing information products and other services, and ensuring viable membership procedures and processes.
-Membership of the groups is by invitation, and will be representative of the U.S. higher education demographics.
+Membership of the groups is by election, in the case of the Steering Committee, and by invitation in the cases of the Membership Committee and the Technical Advisory Group.
+In all cases, REN-ISAC and the membership strive to be representative of the REN-ISAC membership demographics (institution size, country, institution type).

 8.1.2 Other committees and groups will be formed as necessary to support the goals of the REN-ISAC and of the membership.

-8.1.3 Current membership and other information about community advisory can be found at the Advisory Groups web page[4].
+8.1.3 Current membership and other information about community advisory can be found at the Governance web page.

-8.2.1 The Executive Advisory Group (EAG) advises REN-ISAC directors regarding policies, legal issues, plans and strategies, and other non-technical aspects of REN-ISAC operations.
+8.2.1 The Steering Committee advises REN-ISAC directors regarding policies, plans and strategies, and other non-technical aspects of REN-ISAC operations.

-8.2.3 The chair of the Technical Advisory Group (below) is a member of the EAG.
+8.2.4 The chairs of the Technical Advisory Group and Membership Committee (below) are ex-officio members of the Steering Committee.

-8.2.4 Other aspects of the EAG are described at the Advisory Groups web page[4].
+8.2.5 Other aspects of the Steering Committee are described on the Governance web page.

 8.3 Technical Advisory Group (TAG)